Stockholm Buses and Trams

 In the early hours of the morning when the T-Bana or subway isn't running, night buses fill in for the sleeping trains.

 You can buy bus tickets on board, at any transit station, or at Pressbyrån newsstands.
 A single-ride ticket is good for two hours of travel with unlimited transfers.
 Alternatively, you can use 10- or 20-ride ticket books, unlimited travel passes, or the Stockholm card for travel on SL buses.
-See my Tunnelbana page for ticket information and Web links.
+See our Tunnelbana page for ticket information and Web links.

 Much of Stockholm's tram network became obsolete when theT-Bana was expanded in the 1940s and 1950s, and it was largely shut down when Sweden switched from driving on the left side of the road to the right side in 1967.